SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Creating_and_configuring_dashboards/Configuring_the_dashboard_layout.md

         At the top of the *Custom* section, the selected theme colors are displayed for your reference.

-4. If you wish to use this same dashboard theme in other dashboards, specify a name in the *Theme name* box and click *Save theme*.
+1. If you wish to use this same dashboard theme in other dashboards, specify a name in the *Theme name* box and click *Save theme*.

 ### Overriding a dashboard theme

 It is possible to customize the theme for one dashboard by overriding the applied theme, without creating or applying a new theme.
 Note that this is no longer possible from DataMiner 10.0.12 onwards.

-#### Using DataMiner 10.0.2 or higher:
+#### Overriding a dashboard theme in DataMiner 10.0.2 or higher

 1. Make sure the dashboard is in edit mode and no components are selected.
 See [Editing a dashboard](xref:Editing_a_dashboard).

-2. In the panel on the right, select the *Layout* tab.
+1. In the panel on the right, select the *Layout* tab.

-3. Select the *Override* checkbox.
+1. Select the *Override* checkbox.

-4. Specify the colors and component layout according to your preference.
+1. Specify the colors and component layout according to your preference.
 See [Creating a new dashboard theme](#creating-a-new-dashboard-theme).

 > [!NOTE]
 > If you do want to save the modified dashboard theme as a new theme, click *Save as new theme*.
 However, if you only want to customize the theme for a single dashboard, there is no need to click this button.

-#### Using a DataMiner version prior to DataMiner 10.0.2:
+#### Overriding a dashboard theme in a DataMiner version prior to DataMiner 10.0.2

 To configure a dashboard to use different colors without creating a theme, follow the steps detailed in the section [Creating a new dashboard theme](#creating-a-new-dashboard-theme), but do not apply the last step.